slightlycommonzach/.emacs.d/lisp/prefs/modes/planetary/README.md

 ```M-x  start-blink-timer``` to start its blink every x time units, defined with `stand-up-timer` (defaults to `"30 min"`), can be enabled on startup of Planetary with `animated-timer` (defaults to `nil`).

 ```M-x stop-blink```.
 A must function.
 If it is blinking, you use this to restart the timer if `animated-timer` is enabled, or under any other circumstance, disabling `M-x start-blink`.

+**New!:** You can now take advantage of `planetary-mode-map`.

+I've set mine up to restart the timer with a pre-set `stop-blink` keymap to "C-p s".

 You can also click the planets to move to the lowest part of a given position, being the first part of the 9th that the buffer is divided into by default with the planets if you choose not to modify them yourself.